Register of members

 A person may ask the secretary to restrict access to their details in certain circumstances.
 For example, they:

-- have been granted a family violence or personal safety intervention order, or
+- have a family violence or personal safety intervention order, or

 - belong to an association that includes members with sensitive issues.